vaibhavbaviskar21/StudyNest/BE/Semester_8/Deep_Learning/PYQs/SAMPLE_PYQ.md

 1.  **Click the link** above to open the shared Drive folder.
 2.  **Browse** to the topic or exam you are interested in.
-3.  **Download** the files you need or add them to your own Drive.
+3.  **Download** the files you need (especially `.pdf` papers or `.ipynb` notebooks).
-4.  **Practice:** Try to solve the questions on your own.
+4.  **Practice:** Try to solve the questions, both theoretical (proofs, concepts) and practical (coding).
-5.  **Verify:** Check your answers against the provided solutions (if available).
+5.  **Verify:** Check your answers against the provided solutions.
 6.  **Identify Gaps:** Use these questions to find areas where you need more study.

 ## Disclaimer ⚠️

 The questions provided here are for **educational and practice purposes only**.
 They have been collected from various public sources.
 There is no guarantee of their accuracy, completeness, or relevance to any specific future examination.
 The solutions (if provided) are for reference and may contain errors.
-Always cross-verify with trusted academic sources.
+Always cross-verify with trusted academic sources and official documentation.

 ## How to Contribute 🤝